-Configure Okta as Claims Provider in SharePoint (On-Premise)
+Configure Okta as Claims Provider in SharePoint (On-Premises)

-- User account that has permissions to modify the SharePoint farm
+- Ensure that the user account that has permissions to modify the SharePoint farm.

 You can configure four attributes (Username, First Name, Last Name, and Email) for SharePoint.
 It allows wildcard matches for any preﬁx match of First Name, Last Name, and Email in the Okta user proﬁle attributes, as well as in the App user proﬁle attributes.

 To configure mappings, go to Directory > Profile Editor > SharePoint (On-Premise) > Mappings.